2007 Chinese Grand Prix

 The 2007 Chinese Grand Prix (officially the 2007 Formula 1 Sinopec Chinese Grand Prix) was the sixteenth race of the 2007 FIA Formula One World Championship.
 It was held on 7 October 2007 at Shanghai International Circuit, Shanghai, China.
 The race was won by Ferrari's Kimi Räikkönen with Fernando Alonso finishing second and Felipe Massa finishing third.
-Championship leader Lewis Hamilton retired from the race after going off at a wet pit entrance on worn tyres left him stuck in the gravel.
+Championship leader Lewis Hamilton suffered the first race retirement of his Formula One career after going off at a wet pit entrance on worn tyres left him stuck in the gravel.

 Räikkönen's win marked the 200th Grand Prix victory for Scuderia Ferrari.
+The race was the last where cigarette advertising was openly displayed on a Formula 1 car, that being the Marlboro sponsorship of Ferrari.

 Report

 Background

 Going into the race, Lewis Hamilton of McLaren led the Drivers' Championship by 12 points from his team-mate Fernando Alonso, after Alonso crashed in Fuji Speedway.
 Ferrari's Kimi Räikkönen was the other driver who mathematically had a chance of winning the championship, trailing Hamilton by 17 points.
 To clinch the championship, Hamilton needed to finish within one point of his team-mate Alonso and within 6 points of Räikkönen.
 Whatever the result, Hamilton would still be leading the championship after the race.

 The weather conditions at the track were affected by Typhoon Krosa which hit the east coast of China.